mrange/so-you-think-you-can-code-2025/day20/readme.md

     mapped_at_creation: false,
 });
 ```
 Seems like in general you should really just fill up any struct like this with `vec4`s.
 The same does not seem to be true for vertex buffers, confusingly.
+(In fact, as we'll soon see, I have no damn clue how vertex buffers are laid out, maybe it's some kind of 'struct of arrays' situation.)

 That's pretty much all we need, we can go ahead and create the pipeline and bind group.